Jobs & The Economy: Putting America Back to Work

 “It is our generation’s task, to reignite the true engine of America’s economic growth —

 Supporting Small Businesses

-Tackled Health Care: Thanks to the Affordable Care Act, businesses that have fewer than 25 employees and provide health insurance can qualify for a small business tax credit of up to 35 percent to offset the cost of insurance.
-President Obama’s Fiscal Year 2013 budget proposes expanding this tax credit and increasing the maximum size of eligible companies from 25 employees to 50, offers more generous phase-out provisions and simplifies the credit, making it easier to claim.
-It is estimated that expanding this tax credit would benefit about half a million employers who provide healthcare to 4 million workers in 2012 alone.
+Tackled Health Care: Thanks to the Affordable Care Act, businesses that have fewer than 25 employees, meet other requirements, and provide health insurance through the new SHOP Marketplace may qualify for a small business tax credit of up to 50 percent to offset the cost of insurance.
+President Obama proposed expanding this tax credit and increasing the maximum size of eligible companies from 25 employees to 50, offered more generous phase-out provisions and simplified the credit, making it easier to claim.

-In addition, the Administration has established an inter-agency effort to enhance small business contracting transparency and cut down on contract processing and payment times for small business contractors.
+Increased Contracting Transparency: The Administration has established an interagency effort to enhance small business contracting transparency and cut down on contract processing and payment times for small business contractors.
 SBA created a small business dashboard so government officials and the public can check where each agency stands on a daily basis in meeting their small business contracting goals.
-Additionally, as part of the President’s plan to create jobs, the Administration launched QuickPay, an initiative to accelerate payments to small contractors by cutting the time they are paid by the federal government in half.

 Made Government Programs and Resources Accessible: The President directed his CIO and CTO to launch BusinessUSA, a one-stop shop to make it easier for businesses to access the services and information they need to help them grow, hire, export and compete globally.
 BusinessUSA was launched as part of the Administration’s ongoing effort to support and strengthen American businesses.